 Summary of the Public Service Requirement

-The requirement may be satisfied by any of the following activities, so long as the student receives no compensation:
+For purposes of the requirement, “public service” shall be broadly interpreted.
+It encompasses traditional pro bono legal work, but can also be satisfied by any of the following activities, so long as the student received no compensation:

-- volunteering at a nonprofit charitable, civic, or community organization (either law- or non-law related)
+- Volunteering at a nonprofit charitable, civic or community organization (law or non-law related);

-- assisting an attorney or law firm (including University Legal Assistance) on a pro bono case
+- Assisting an attorney or law firm on a pro bono case;

-- The student may either choose to be placed with an agency approved by the Center for Community Action and Service learning, or they may seek approval for a placement from the law school liaison to the University Service Learning Coordinator.
-The place of service should be in Eastern Washington or North Idaho, with exceptions possible upon approval by the law school liaison, who will consult with the University Service Learning Coordinator (e.g., a student may fulfill the requirement while out of the area during a semester break).
+The place of service should be in Eastern Washington or North Idaho, with exceptions possible upon approval by the Public Service Liaison, who will consult with the Associate Dean of Students (e.g., a student may fulfill the requirement while out of the area during a semester break).